Everyday Healthy Recipes

 Instructions

-- Boil the beets in water, covered, for approx. 40 minutes (depending on their size) until tender but still quite firm.
+• Boil the beets in water, covered, for approx. 30 minutes (depending on their size) until fully cooked (soft but not overly so).
 Drain and leave the beets to cool.
 Peel and puree.

 Notes

-- Beetroot: For this beet chocolate muffins recipe I boiled the beets whole (unpeeled).
+• Beetroot: For this beet chocolate muffin recipe I boiled the beets whole (unpeeled).
 I recommend using 2 small rather than 1 large beet, as this will reduce cooking time.
-To save time you can also boil the beets ahead and once cooled, refrigerate (unpeeled) until you are ready to make the recipe.
-(Peel the beets just before pureeing).
+To save time you can also boil the beets ahead and once cooled, peel, puree, cover and refrigerate overnight.

-- Storing: Store in an airtight container for up to 2 days.
-If possible, pop in the microwave for a few seconds before serving.
+• Storing: Store in an airtight container for up to 2 days.
+As an option, microwave for a few seconds before serving.

 Nutrition